In early 2020, the Amador Arts Council adopted a Racial Equity & Anti-Racism policy.

 For centuries, low-income communities and communities of color have used arts and culture to navigate and survive systemic racism and oppression.
 Creative strategies are essential to retaining collective memory, promoting healing, and liberating the potential within all of us.
 (Source: PolicyLink)

 Building an anti-racist culture requires intention and effort.
-This Amador County Arts Council Statement on Racial Equity should inspire greater collaboration in policy making, strengthen public will and input, and develop policymaking that has a strong commitment to advancing equity.
-Led by our Statement on Racial Equity, we will fully integrate race equity and anti-racism into every aspect of our operations and programs and work toward the dismantling of structural racism wherever we encounter it; improving the arts and cultural verve throughout Amador County.
+This Amador Arts Council Statement on Racial Equity & Anti-Racism should inspire greater collaboration in policy making, strengthen public will and input, and develop policymaking that has a strong commitment to advancing equity.
+Led by our Statement on Racial Equity & Anti-Racism, we will fully integrate race equity and anti-racism into every aspect of our operations and programs and work toward the dismantling structural racism wherever we encounter it; improving the arts and cultural vibrance throughout Amador County.

 DEFINITION: PEOPLE OF COLOR